-Preface to the 2017-2018 Psy.D.
+Preface to the 2019-2020 Psy.D.
 Dissertation Handbook 3

-Revisions to the Handbook
+Revisions to the Handbook 4

-Handbook Format
+Handbook Format 4

-Changes in the 2017-2018 Handbook 4
+Changes to the 2019-2020 Dissertation Handbook 4

-Part 1: Introduction to the Dissertation
+Part 1: Introduction to the Dissertation 5

 Pacifica's Vision for Research in Clinical Psychology 6

 Getting Started 8

-Imagining the Dissertation 8
+Imagining the Dissertation

-Approaching Research 11
+Approaching Research 12

 Selecting a Research Topic, Problem, and Question 12

-Attaining the Research Approved
+Attaining the Research Approved 15

 Part 2: Seven Stages of the Dissertation 20

 Dissertation Checklist

 Step One: Writing the Concept Paper and Identifying Potential Chairs 24

-Prohibition on Joint Authorship
+Prohibition on Joint Authorship 24

-Outline of the Concept Paper
+Outline of the Concept Paper 24

 Purpose Statement

-Introduction
+Introduction 26

-Literature Review
+Literature Review 26

-Statement of the Research Problem and Question
+Statement of the Research Problem and Question 27

-Methods
+Methods 28

-References
+References 32

-Implications of Publishing the Dissertation
+Implications of Publishing the Dissertation 32

-Concept Paper Checklist
+Concept Paper Checklist 33

-Step Two: Registering for Dissertation Writing
+Step Two: Registering for Dissertation Writing 34

-Staying in Touch with the Dissertation Office
+Staying in Touch with the Dissertation Office 34

-When to Register for Dissertation Writing
+When to Register for Dissertation Writing 35

-Delaying Registration
+Delaying Registration 35

-Registering for Additional Years of Dissertation Writing
+Registering for Additional Years of Dissertation Writing 35

-Step Three: Forming the Dissertation Committee
+Step Three: Forming the Dissertation Committee 35

-Selecting and Working with the Committee
+Selecting and Working with the Committee 35

 The Role of Research Coordinator

 Committee Dispute Procedures

-Step Four: Writing the Research Proposal and Ethics Application
+Step Four: Writing the Research Proposal and Ethics Application 39

-Organization of the Dissertation Proposal
+Organization of the Dissertation Proposal 40

 Writing the Ethics Application

-Attaining Approval of the Ethics Application
+Attaining Approval of the Ethics Application 53

-Sample Ethics Application
+Sample Ethics Application 55

-Submitting the Intellectual Property and Copyright Infringement Form
+Submitting the Intellectual Property and Copyright Infringement Form 70

 Guide to Intellectual Property and Copyright

-Gaining Approval of the Research Proposal
+Gaining Approval of the Research Proposal 73

-Step Five: Completing the Research
+Step Five: Completing the Research 74

-Carrying Out the Research 75
+Carrying Out the Research

 Assembling a Complete Manuscript for Dissertation Committee Review 78

 Title Page Template 81

 Copyright Notice Template 82

-Abstract Page Template 83
+Abstract Page Template

 Gaining Final Draft Approval 85

-Avoiding Common Formatting Errors
+Avoiding Common Formatting Errors 86

 Step Six: Preparing the Manuscript for Publication

-Submitting the Dissertation for Proofreading
+Submitting the Dissertation for Proofreading 87

 Working with the Dissertation Office during Proofreading

 Final Dissertation Forms

 Publishing and Presenting the Findings (Optional)

 Step Seven: Oral Defense 90

-Scheduling the Oral Defense
+Scheduling the Oral Defense 90

-Preparing for the Oral Defense
+Preparing for the Oral Defense 91

-Completion of Degree Requirements
+Completion of Degree Requirements 92

 Part 3: Appendices

-Appendix A: Core Clinical Psychology Department Faculty Research Interests
+Appendix A: Core Clinical Psychology Department Faculty Research Interests 94

 Appendix B: Adjunct Faculty Research Interests 95

 References

-Preface to the 2017-2018 Psy.D.
+Preface to the 2019-2020 Psy.D.
 Dissertation Handbook